 Many people attribute cold feet to poor circulation.
 While this is an unpleasant symptom of impaired blood flow, there are also far more serious symptoms and complications that can occur when there is poor circulation to the feet, like blood clots, chronic pain, swelling, and immobility.
 Aging and cold weather amplify these symptoms, so it's particularly important to help seniors improve foot circulation in winter.
 With proper care and treatment, your loved ones can avoid these preventable outcomes.
 Let’s review the causes and symptoms of poor circulation as well as tips to boost foot circulation.

-Symptoms of Poor Circulation to the Feet
+Symptoms of Poor Circulation in Feet

 While it's normal for feet to feel a little colder in winter or achy after long periods of standing, pay attention to lingering or recurring symptoms, particularly in seniors with risk factors like diabetes, obesity, and smoking.
-Here are a few symptoms you or your loved ones might notice if foot circulation is impaired.
+Here are a few poor circulation symptoms you or your loved ones might notice if circulation is impaired.